Partnership Plan Review

 A new Partnership Plan is being prepared for Exmoor National Park.
 It’s a Plan for everyone who cares about Exmoor: the place, its communities and the benefits the National Park provides to the nation.
 The National Park Authority is responsible for bringing the Plan together and is now seeking views on the draft.

 Consultation on the Exmoor National Park Partnership Plan runs from 18th September to the 30th October 2017.
+(Now CLOSED)

 Copies of the draft Partnership Plan can be viewed: